Meesho Limited Receives ₹14.29 Crore GST Demand Order Under Regulation 30

 | Period Covered: | October 1, 2018 to March 31, 2020 |

-Nature of Alleged Violation
+Nature of Tax Dispute

-Company's Response and Legal Strategy
+Company's Legal Position and Response Strategy

 Meesho has expressed strong disagreement with the appellate authority's decision.
-Based on detailed internal assessment and independent professional advice, the company maintains that the demand raised is unsustainable and without merit.
+Based on detailed internal assessment and independent professional advice, the company maintains that the demand is unsustainable and without merit.

-Business Impact Assessment
+Financial and Business Impact Assessment

-According to the company's disclosure, the order has no material adverse impact on Meesho's financial position, operations, business, or other activities.
+According to the regulatory disclosure, the order has no material adverse impact on Meesho's financial position, operations, business, or other activities.
 The company had previously disclosed this matter in its prospectus filed on December 5, 2025.

 Historical Stock Returns for Meesho